novuhq/novu/docs/docs/platform/workflows.md

 ### Workflow Group

-The notification group is used to group multiple workflows into a single group, currently only used behind the scenes for organizational purposes.
+The workflow group is used to group multiple workflows into a single group, currently only used behind the scenes for organizational purposes.
 But, in the upcoming subscriber preferences management, it will be used to group multiple notifications for the subscriber.

 ## Workflow steps